 # Every question is tagged with the respondent's

-# exposed value automatically.
+# exposure status automatically.

 s.select_question(